AlienMajik/pwnagotchi_plugins/README.md

 - **Optimize Polling:** Tune poll_interval for balance between freshness and efficiency.
 - **Detect HATs Automatically:** Leave ups_type as 'auto' for plug-and-play; override if needed.
 - **Avoid Low Battery Issues:** Respond to warnings and ensure regular charging to prevent shutdowns.

 ## Logs and Data
 - **System Logs:** Events and errors are logged with prefixes like [MadHatter] or [MadHatterUPS] in the Pwnagotchi system logs (viewable via journalctl or /var/log/pwnagotchi.log).
-  Includes detection info, poll results, warnings, and shutdown triggers.
+  Includes detection info, poll results, warnings, shutdown triggers, and calibration successes.
 - **No Persistent Data Files:** Stats are read live from hardware; caches are in-memory for the session.

 ---